AI Codex

 Step 4: Fix the highest-frequency failures first.
 Usually this means updating your system prompt.
 Change one thing at a time.
 Re-run the failing cases.
 Verify the fix didn't break anything else.

 Step 5: Add new failures to the set as you find them.
 Every bug is a new test case.
-Over time, your eval set becomes a safety net — you can make changes confidently because you know you'll catch regressions.
+Over time, your eval set becomes a safety net — you can make changes confidently because you know you'll catch anything that broke.

 The three failure modes to watch for

 Accuracy failures.
 Claude says something wrong or misleading.
 Especially dangerous for anything involving your product, pricing, or policies.
-This is where RAG helps — if Claude is making things up, it often needs more grounding in your actual information.
+This is where grounding helps — if Claude is making things up, it often needs to be pointed more directly at your actual information (product docs, policies, FAQs) rather than relying on general knowledge.

 Scope failures.
 Claude does something you didn't intend — answers questions outside your product area, makes promises you can't keep, engages with topics you'd rather it deflected.
 Caught by testing edge cases, not typical inputs.